Multi-Task Learning in Natural Language Processing: An Overview: Application in NLP Tasks

 For text generation tasks, MTL is brought in to improve the quality of the generated text.
-It is observed in \cite{dh17} that adding a target-side language modeling task on the decoder of a neural machine translation (NMT) model brings moderate but consistent performance gain. \cite{llsvk16} learns a multi-lingual NMT model with constituency parsing and image caption generation as two auxiliary tasks.
-Similarly, \cite{zbh18} learns an NMT model together with the help of NER, syntactic parsing, and semantic parsing tasks.
-To make an NMT model aware of the vocabulary distribution of the retrieval corpus for query translation, \cite{sba19} adds an unsupervised auxiliary task that learns continuous bag-of-words embeddings on the retrieval corpus in addition to the sentence-level parallel data.
-Recently, \cite{wza20} builds a multi-lingual NMT system with source-side language modeling and target-side denoising autoencoder.
-For the sentence simplification task, \cite{gpb18} uses paraphrase generation and entailment generation as two auxiliary tasks. \cite{gpb18b} builds an abstractive summarization model with the question and entailment generation tasks as auxiliary tasks.
-By improving a language modeling task through MTL, we can generate more natural and coherent text for question generation \cite{zzw19} or task-oriented dialogue generation \cite{zzh19}. \cite{sgbjcld19} implements a semantic parser that jointly learns question type classification, entity mention detection, as well as a weakly supervised objective via question paraphrasing. \cite{clthhz20} enhances a text-to-SQL semantic parser by adding explicit condition value detection and value-column mapping as auxiliary tasks. \cite{rboc20} views hierarchical text classification, where each text may have several labels on different levels, as a generation tasks by generating from more general labels to more specific ones, and an auxiliary task of generating in the opposite order is introduced to guide the model to treat high-level and low-level labels more equally and therefore learn more robust representations.
+It is observed in \cite{dh17} that adding a target-side language modeling task on the decoder of a neural machine translation (NMT) model brings moderate but consistent performance gain. \citet{llsvk16} learn a multilingual NMT model with constituency parsing and image caption generation as two auxiliary tasks.
+Similarly, \citet{zbh18} learn an NMT model together with the help of NER, syntactic parsing, and semantic parsing tasks.
+To make an NMT model aware of the vocabulary distribution of the retrieval corpus for query translation, \citet{sba19} add an unsupervised auxiliary task that learns continuous bag-of-words embeddings on the retrieval corpus in addition to the sentence-level parallel data. \citet{wza20} build a multilingual NMT system with source-side language modeling and target-side denoising autoencoder.
+For the sentence simplification task, \citet{gpb18} use paraphrase generation and entailment generation as two auxiliary tasks. \citet{gpb18b} build an abstractive summarization model with the question and entailment generation tasks as auxiliary tasks.
+By improving a language modeling task through MTL, we can generate more natural and coherent text for question generation \cite{zzw19} or task-oriented dialogue generation \cite{zzh19}. \citet{sgbjcld19} implement a semantic parser that jointly learns question type classification, entity mention detection, as well as a weakly supervised objective via question paraphrasing. \citet{clthhz20} enhance a text-to-SQL semantic parser by adding explicit condition value detection and value-column mapping as auxiliary tasks. \citet{rboc20} view hierarchical text classification, where each text may have several labels on different levels, as a generation task by generating from more general labels to more specific ones, and an auxiliary task of generating in the opposite order is introduced to guide the model to treat high-level and low-level labels more equally and therefore learn more robust representations.